szubaviciute/Lithuanian-Biobank/README.md

 Based on the performed analysis, it seems that:

-1. Lithuanian's might likely suffer from kidney cancer, while specifically males tend to develop prostate cancer, thus prevention programs for kidney and prostate cancer should be implemented in the future
+1. Lithuanian's might likely suffer from kidney cancer occurrences, while specifically males tend to develop prostate cancer, thus prevention programs for kidney and prostate cancer should be implemented in the future
-2. Males might tend to neglect their well being, concluding their increase in cancer developmenent, thus health providers should implement cancer prevention action programs specifically for male patients
+2. Males might tend to neglect their well being, concluding their increase in cancer developmenent during the years 2018-2020, thus health providers should implement cancer prevention action programs specifically for male patients
 3. Healthy lifestyle and cancer prevention programs should be encouraged more to prevent this heavy diagnosis

 ### Limitations